richardzeng1/message-coder/README.md

 2. Encoding a message

       Given a message, produce a code that would translate to the message.
-There are a few conditions:
+There are a few conditions: <br />
-          1. A chunk size must be passed in as an argument and all message sizes will be of this size. <br />
+          ...1.
+A chunk size must be passed in as an argument and all message sizes will be of this size. <br />
-             The exception is when the number of characters does not divide evenly into the chunk size, <br />
+             ... ...The exception is when the number of characters does not divide evenly into the chunk size, <br />
-             then, the last bit of characters can be less than the specified size. <br />
+             ... ...then, the last bit of characters can be less than the specified size. <br />
-          2. One line can only contain one chunk of the message. <br />
+          ...2.
+One line can only contain one chunk of the message. <br />
-          3. If the message cannot be encoded, an error message is printed to stderr and program will <br />
+          ...3.
+If the message cannot be encoded, an error message is printed to stderr and program will <br />
-             return with a value of 1. <br />
+             ... ...return with a value of 1. <br />

 Final Mark: 98.32%